 Government must make the end to male violence against women and girls a priority.
 Sustainable funding for independent women-led services for women subjected to VAWG must be fully resourced by central government alongside the implementation of statutory relationships and sex education in all schools.

-Watch the film of Karen Ingala Smith at the launch of our New Year Resolutions
+Watch Karen Ingala Smith at the launch of our New Year Resolutions

 All organisations, committees and politicians speaking on issues of material concern to women to demonstrate that they have widely consulted the women they represent and serve and that such consultation informs their action and their policies.

-Watch the film of Kiri Tunks at the launch of our New Year Resolutions
+Watch Kiri Tunks at the launch of our New Year Resolutions

 5. Sex matters